 – No built-in image stabilization

-This Nikon D7500 wide-angle zoom lens is a great option for beginner photographers due to its numerous benefits.
-For a relatively low investment, you get a fast autofocus motor, adjustable focal lengths, and outstanding image quality.
-It’s an excellent tool for exploring new realms in the photography world.
+A fast autofocus motor, adjustable focal lengths, and outstanding image quality for a relatively low investment.
+It’s an excellent option for exploring new realms in the photography world.

 Build and handling: This Nikon consumer-level lens boasts a compact and lightweight design of 16.2 oz (458 g), making it easier for beginners to handle when shooting hand-held.
 Despite its small size, it still produces high-quality images.
 A switch for quick changes between focusing modes (M/A and M) is also included for your convenience.

-Performance: This budget Nikon D7500 lens boasts a maximum aperture of f/3.5, which is reasonable for its price range.
+Performance: This budget lens boasts a maximum aperture of f/3.5, which is reasonable for its price range.
 However, adequate lighting is necessary for optimal shooting results, as low light conditions can cause noise in photos.
-It’s equipped with a Silent Wave Motor, allowing it to capture video quietly and smoothly.
+It’s equipped with a Silent Wave Motor to capture video quietly and smoothly.

 Best for: The wide-angle capabilities and focal lengths of this lens make it ideal for shooting in confined spaces, such as real estate, events, group photos, or street photography.
-With this lens, you can capture a lot of objects in a single frame.
+With this lens, you can capture many objects in a single frame.

-In conclusion, this budget-friendly wide-angle lens for the Nikon D7500 is an excellent choice for hobby photographers who require a wide range of angles and don’t want to spend too much on additional camera equipment.
+In conclusion, this budget-friendly wide-angle lens is an excellent choice for hobby photographers who require a wide range of angles and don’t want to spend too much on additional camera equipment.

 7. Sigma 150-600mm 5-6.3 Contemporary DG OS HSM